GoogleCloudPlatform/community/tutorials/zero-to-lamp-deploy-with-chef/index.md

           ]
         end

 1. Define the Cloud SQL instance.
-To allow access from your webserver you must add the ip of the web server to the `authorized_networks` field of the instance.
-The `gcompute_address_ip` function allows you to dynamically find the address of a named static ip address.
+To allow access from your webserver you must add the IP address of the web server to the `authorized_networks` field of the instance.
+The `gcompute_address_ip` function allows you to dynamically find the address of a named static IP address.

         ::Chef::Resource.send(:include, Google::Functions)
         gsql_instance 'sql-instance' do